blabla1337/skf-flask/cloudformation/README.md

 #### Parameters

-The parameters control the way the cloudformation works.
+The following parameters are required for the CloudFormation.

 ##### DataBucketName

-This stack will require an S3 bucket to persist the Security Knowledge Framework's database.
+This stack will create an S3 bucket to persist the Security Knowledge Framework's database.
 This means that if the EC2 instance dies another one will appear in its place a few moments later and no-one will even notice that it died.